rgleave/proj2/EnergyForecastingWorkshop.md

   Note: for more background on the purpose of this infrastructure, refer to the [MLOps dependency stack](https://github.com/aws-samples/amazon-forecast-samples/blob/main/ml_ops/docs/DependencyStack.md).

   b) Once the cloudformation script completes successfully, navigate to the Glue console and select the 'Database' option on the left navigation bar.
-You should see a new database called 'sample_database'.
-Select it, and you should see 3 new tables pointing to the sample data files you uploaded in step 1c above.
-(Note: For more information on how to do this, see Getting started with the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/start-data-catalog.html). )
+You should see two new databases.
+Select the 'sample_database' and you should see 3 new tables pointing to the sample data files you uploaded in step 1c above.
+These Glue structures were created automatically by the Cloudformation template that you just executed.
+Examine the cloudformation script to see how that was done.
+(Note: For more information on AWS Glue see Getting started with the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/start-data-catalog.html). )

 **Step 3: Prepare Raw Meter Data for Processing**

-This is done by executing a SQL statement using Athena, Amazon's serverless query engine.
+Often raw meter data must be must be cleaned and validated before it can be used for forecasting.
+An easy way to do that is by using Athena, Amazon's serverless query service.

   a) First, navigate to the Athena console and make sure you have selected 'sample_database' from Database dropdown (left side of screen).
+Notice that you can expand each of the exist tables on the left to see the table structures.

   a) Copy the SQL statement below and run it in the Athena query window.
-It creates a new copy of the raw meter data in a new Glue table which is opmtimized for weather forecasting and also for data visualization.
+This statement creates a new copy of the raw meter data in a new Glue table which is prepared for weather forecasting and also for joining with other data for visualization.

 ```
 create table london_meter_table